Unit 1 - Practice Quiz

 C. To organize employee social events

-D. To choose the color of their logo
+D. To design the interior of their branch offices

 21 A retail company wants to use its historical sales data to forecast demand for the next quarter to optimize inventory.
 This scenario primarily demonstrates the need for data science to enable what kind of analytics?